CommonEconomist/CommonEconomist.github.io/README.md

 * [Drought severity and communal conflict in Nigeria](https://ssrn.com/abstract=2880540)
 * [Modern wars: fundamental patterns and predictions](https://www.royalholloway.ac.uk/economics/documents/pdf/seminars/conference-draft.pdf), with Neil Johnson, Michael Spagat <br>
 * [A spatial analysis of the effect of foreign aid in conflict areas](http://ssrn.com/abstract=2450867)
+* Half a million excess deaths in the Iraq war: Terms and conditions may apply, with Michael Spagat

 ### Research notes
 * [When a tree falls in the forest: reporting bias in conflict event data](http://ssrn.com/abstract=2805949)